Neil1977/my-backend-project/README.md

 ## Tier 1 — MVP Application - CRUD and REST

-As a User, I want to read entries from the database.
+- [x] As a User, I want to read entries from the database.
-As a User, I want to add entries to the database.
+- [x] As a User, I want to add entries to the database.
-As a User, I want to delete entries from the database.
+- [x] As a User, I want to delete entries from the database.
-As a User, I want to edit entries in the database.
+- [x] As a User, I want to edit entries in the database.
-As a User, I expect to do all of the above by accessing RESTful routes.
+- [x] As a User, I expect to do all of the above by accessing RESTful routes.

-Reading, adding, deleting, and editing entries from the database are all covered by the API endpoints that are already created.

 ## Tier 2 - Login, Hashing, and OAuth Authentication